david-zaletanski/PerformanceMonitor/README.md

 # Dashboard

+## Metrics

+The dashboard provides up to date system performance metrics.

-## System CPU Load Graph - The average load on the CPU over the last minute.
+* **System CPU Load Graph** - The percentage that the CPU has been utilized over the last minute.
+* **Average CPU Load Graph** - The average system load over the past 1min-, 5min-, and 15min- intervals.
+* **File System Utilization** - The percentage of used and free space on the filesystem.
+* **System Memory Utilization** - The percentage of used and free system memory.